-The Postbaccalaureate Certificate in Accountancy is a flexible 30 semester hour program available exclusively at ASU West.
-The program is designed for students already possessing an undergraduate degree.
+The Postbaccalaureate Certificate in Accountancy is a flexible 30 semester hour program designed for students already possessing an undergraduate degree.
 The undergraduate degree may be in any field, business related or not.

-The certificate program is particularly useful for persons seeking a career change to accounting or upgrading existing accounting skills.
+The certificate program is particularly useful for persons seeking a career change to accounting or to upgrade existing accounting skills.
 The program involves undergraduate course work in accounting and related fields and prepares a student to sit for the Certified Public Accountant (CPA) examination or other professional accounting certification such as the Certified Management Accountant (CMA) or Certified Internal Auditor (CIA).